 Because we experience a wide variety of dental issues, it is sometimes challenging to determine what is an emergency or not.
 If you are experiencing a severe issue, receiving emergency dental services could save your tooth.
-In this guide, we introduce information regarding how to determine if you need emergency dental services or if the tooth problem can wait until your scheduled visit.
+In this guide, we introduce information regarding determining if you need emergency dental services or if the tooth problem can wait until your scheduled visit.

 You Have a Cracked or Broken Tooth

 Teeth crack and break for a variety of reasons.
 Sometimes, it is because you bit into something hard like bones, ice, or nuts.
-If you grind your teeth during sleep, that can cause pressure on your teeth that could result in cracking.
+If you grind your teeth during sleep, that can cause pressure on your teeth, resulting in cracking.

 As you age, your teeth start to weaken naturally.
 This can start happening around the age of fifty.
-However, no matter the reason for the tooth issue, you need to receive proper treatment from your dentist.
+However, no matter the tooth issue, you need to receive proper treatment from your dentist.
 While waiting to receive emergency dental services, use ice packs to control your mouth’s swelling.

 Your Mouth Tastes Like Copper